Home » Dietary Supplements » Minerals

 Asthma Attack: Attacking Back with Magnesium

-The beneficial effects of magnesium for many ailments and applications are no secret.
+The beneficial effects of for many ailments and applications are no secret.
 For instance, using magnesium to prevent and treat heart disease in middle-aged men is widely publicized.
 But research is proving that the mineral could be applied to a casual condition whose victims have surprisingly few options in a world that prides itself on medical advancements: Asthma.

 asthma

-Asthma is a common disorder involving a predisposition to chronic of the lungs.
+Asthma is a common disorder involving a predisposition to chronic inflammation of the lungs.
 Asthma affects about seven percent of the U.S. population and puts a damper on many a childhood with symptoms of wheezing and hard breathing, which can be easily triggered by something as miniscule as a sudden change in weather or the introduction of small allergens to an area.

 The point is that magnesium is proving to be helpful with asthmatics as well as heart disease cases.
 Six months of research, experimentation and magnesium supplementation led by Alexandra Kazaks from Bastyr University in Kenmore, Washington State is shedding some additional light on this magnesium situation.